nobukoba/roothbk/README.md

 ...
 root[0] gSystem->Load("<path to roothbk directory>/roothbk/lib/libroothbklib.so")
 ```
-The original CERNlib can not be loaded from ROOT, because CERNlib does not support the shared library format (.so).
-In order to create a shared library, I modified the hlimap.f, hshm.c, hbook.f files etc. After loading the libraray, you can use the following commands.
+After loading the libraray, you can use the following commands.
 The details are found in the section "Executables".
 - lshm(): List the shared memory with key names
 - dshm("shm_name_key"): Selete the shared memory by the key name
 - dir2hbk("hbk_file_name"): Save contesnts of the current ROOT's directory into a HBOOK file